Rather watch a video? Click here!

 Think about your organization’s funnel or your revenue forecast.
 These growth goals are closely tied to your strategy and all the work that’ll deliver it.
 But “growth” on its own isn’t a strategy.
 A good strategy should definitely help you grow your business, but “100% revenue growth this year” isn’t a strategy (or an OKR, really).

-That’s why we built the Growth Board — a cross-functional view of all the KPIs that contribute to your growth goals.
+That’s why we built the KPI boards (previously called Growth Board) — a cross-functional view of all the KPIs that contribute to your growth goals.
 For each of the KPIs, you can track monthly targets versus actuals.
 And you’ll finally understand how teams and individuals aim to realize ambitious future targets by looking at the OKRs that support each KPI.

 What’s your definition of OKR?